Cefucr/Light_Detector/README.md

 A simple lightdetector made with arduino and php.
 Made in collaboration with <a href="https://github.com/Unn0o">@unn0o</a>

+The server side code takes the values from the arduino and puts them into a file named knowledge.txt.
+The code then reads said file and outputs the values onto the webpage.

 The password,ssid and address have been removed for obvious reasons :>.

 Here is a picture of the arduino: